Insured-Retirement-Institute/Style-Guide/README.md

 Field naming
 - **Booleans**: Should be prefixed with is or has.
-- **Lists/Arrays**: Use plural nouns to represent the array itself and singular nouns to represent the elements within the array
+- **Lists/Arrays**: Use plural nouns to represent the array itself and singular nouns to represent the elements within the array.

 ## Data definitions